5 primary races to watch Tuesday that aren't in California

 Tuesday kicks off primary elections in multiple states across the country, including Alabama, California, Iowa, Mississippi, Montana, New Jersey, New Mexico and South Dakota.

-From close primary races to districts Democrats hope to turn blue in the midterms, read on for a look at five races to watch on Tuesday -- that aren’t in California.
+From close primary races to districts Democrats hope to turn blue in the midterms, read on for a look at five races to watch -- that aren’t in California.

 New Mexico governor